-Best Braided Fishing Line – The Top 3
+Best Braided Fishing Line of 2017 – The Top 3

-Best Braided Fishing Line – Best of the Rest
+Best Braided Fishing Line of 2017 – Best of the Rest

 Some tips on using braided fishing line